 Grants and contributions are recognized when cash is received or when the donor makes a promise to give to the Organization that is, in substance, unconditional.
 Grants and contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the contributions and grants are recognized.
 All other donor-restricted grants and contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, donor-restricted net assets are reclassified to net assets without donor restrictions.
 The Organization uses the allowance method to determine uncollectible promises receivable.
-There has not been an allowance for uncollectible promises to give established as of June 30, 2023 and 2022 against these receivables based on prior years' experience and management's analysis of specific promises made.
+An allowance for uncollectible promises to give is recorded based on prior years' experience with each donor and management's analysis of specific promises made.
+As of June 30, 2024 and 2023, there is no allowance for uncollectible promises to give recorded.